bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 as a `coordinate vector <https://en.wikipedia.org/wiki/Coordinate_vector>`__ by :math:`[a_1, a_2]`,
-while in the latter by the coordinate vector :math:`[a^1, a^2]` (note: the super/subscripts represent different values, which we'll get to, and you can ignore all the other stuff in the diagram).
+while in the latter by the coordinate vector :math:`[a^1, a^2]` (note: the super/subscripts represent different values, not exponents, which we'll get to later, and you can ignore all the other stuff in the diagram).

 So then a geometric vector is the geometric object, *not* specifically its representation in a particular basis.